CS5520FeinbergFall2023/group-project-group-5/README.md

 This class represents RGB pixels, that is, pixels with and only with RGB channelsMap.
 It extends the Pixel abstract class.

 #### Fields
-- Besides the inhereted Map<Channel, Integer> channelsMap, it also has a constant private final int bitDepth = 8.
+- Besides the inhereted Map<Channel, Integer> channelsMap, it also has a constant private final int BIT_DEPTH = 8.

 #### Methods
 - public RGBPixel(int red, int green, int blue)